-Our world was thrown into unexpected tumult about a year back.
+Our world was thrown into unexpected tumult a year and a half back.
 Classes came to a screeching halt.
 The buzz of the machines in our laboratories gave way to eerie silence.
 Our spirited discussions around the research table (imagine there is an instance of such a table we gather around for our most fruitful brainwaves) gave way to quietude.
 The coffee house discussions with colleagues on all things relevant and irrelevant ran headlong into the cruel dictates of social distancing.
 It seems that we in our ivory towers are not so immune after all from the forces out in the real world.

 Our trips across the world to commune with colleagues from our technical communities also came to a stop.
 The symposia (a word coined by Greeks to mean the drinking party after a banquet) we love to frequent gave way to their insipid counterparts conducted through an ever increasing mishmash of Discord-s, Slack-s, Zoom-s, and Team-s.
 So in a way our local and our global community collapsed into the confines of our monitors.
 Vying for headspace with calls for attention from toddlers or not-so-young-toddlers acting like toddlers, and with the alluring fridge only a few yards away.
-The electronic distractions became even more distracting — the same monitor could take me to my meetings as well as show my favorite sports game in progress.
+The electronic distractions became even more distracting — the same monitor could take me to my meetings as well as show my favorite sports event in progress.

-So as we are looking at the end of the veritable tunnel, an idle question that pops up is what did this seismic change do to our efficiency?
+So as we are looking at the end of the veritable tunnel, an idle question that pops up in my head is what did this seismic change do to our efficiency?
 Were we more productive in our research output?
 Were we more effective in the (virtual) classrooms?
 Were we more fruitful in creating and sustaining the technical communities we inhabit?